 The Bay Trees is a beautifully restored 17th Century Grade II Listed house and has formerly been a Poor House, a Bank, a Drapers Shop, a Tea Shop and a Restaurant.
 It is now an award winning luxury B & B.

 Guests are welcome to relax on the covered terrace or in the beautiful gardens featuring mature borders, shrubs, an ornamental pond and many trees leading down to the Danestream beyond.

-The Bay Trees is also home to Jasper, the Golden Cocker Spaniel; George the Yellow Labrador and Cleo the elderly black cat.
+The Bay Trees is also home to Jasper the Golden Cocker Spaniel; George the Yellow Labrador and five beautifully coloured hens who provide breakfast eggs!

 Due to the age of the building access for the disabled is limited.
 Click on the link below to view our Access Statement or talk to us about any queries you may have.